NatDavies06/Social-Network-18/README.md

-# Social Network API
+# EnoughFish

-This project is a RESTful API for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.
-It is built using Express.js for routing, a MongoDB database, and the Mongoose ODM.
+This project is a socail network API designed for all quatic creatures to connect, share thought, and make new friends in the vast ocean of communication.

+## Features

+-  Create, update, and delete user profiles.

+- Post thoughts, react to friends' thoughts, and manage reactions.

+- Protect user data with authentication methods.

+- Utilize MogoDB's document-based storage for data.

 ## Getting Started